 Region in Focus at the Leipzig Book Fair 2020

-The partners of the TRADUKI network are sorry that this year’s Leipzig Book Fair was cancelled.
+The partners of the TRADUKI network are sorry that the Leipzig Book Fair 2020 was cancelled.

 As the Region in Focus at the Leipzig Book Fair, we would have loved to kick off our project “Common Ground.
 Literature from Southeast Europe” and present the region’s authors, literature, and culture.
 However – it has been a long-standing plan to introduce the German-speaking public to the undiscovered literature of Southeast Europe: And so, the three-year-long project of the Region in Focus will also play an important role at the Leipzig Book Fairs over the next two years.